colinangusmackay/family-tree/gedcom-info/sources/@6192783@-1900-mackay,-catherine-statutory-registers-births-088-244-.md

 >
 > Name and Surname: Catherine Mackay
 >
-> When and Where Born: 1900 September Third 4 h 0 n PM; Sheshader, Stornoway
+> When and Where Born: 1900 September Third 4h 0m PM; Sheshader, Stornoway
 >
 > Sex: F
 >